martintomov/minimalistic-portfolio/README.md

 ## Use it as a Template

 To kickstart your own project, simply utilize the GitHub feature  ━  **Use this template**.
-This approach allows you to create a new repository in your account with the same directory structure and files as **martintmv portfolio**, but without carrying over the git commit history.
+This approach allows you to create a new repository in your account with the same directory structure, but without carrying over the git commit history.

 ## Features